Azure/caf-terraform-landingzones-accelerator/configuration/demo/README.md

 #### Deploy management subscription

-This layers deploys the resources from the management subscription:
+This layer deploys the resources for the management subscription:

 ```bash
 rover -lz /tf/caf/landingzones/caf_solution/ \